Purpose

 Consultation and Approval

-- Once a program has identified courses suitable for online delivery, the author is strongly encouraged to take a self-assessment to determine if an online course would be compatible with the instructor’s style.
+- Once a program has identified a course as suitable for RA, RS or RB delivery, the designated instructor is strongly encouraged to take a self-assessment to determine if an online course would be compatible with the instructor’s style.
+The instructor should contact the Center for Teaching Excellence (CTE) for information on how to complete the self-assessment.

-- The course author must complete the Request for Proposal for Online Course Development Form, gain the signature of Program Leadership, and submit the proposal to the School Director at least two semesters before the course is to be offered for his/her approval.
+- The course author must complete and sign the Request for Proposal for Online Course Development Form, gain the signature of program leadership, and submit the proposal to the school director for their approval at least six months before the course is to be offered for his/her approval.
+(If the course will be offered on the DLC, please indicate that as appropriate on the Request for Proposal for Online Course Development Form.)

 Development of Online Courses

-The length of time needed for a online course redesign varies based on the faculty member’s prior experience in online teaching, learning, and course design, the amount of time the faculty member can devote to the redesign effort, the amount of revision required, the number of online sessions to be designed, and the need for multimedia development.
-Typically, at least two full semesters of design and development time are needed to create a new online course
+The time needed for a course redesign varies based on the instructor’s prior experience in online teaching and course design; the amount of time the instructor can devote to the redesign effort; the extent of revision required; the number of online sessions to be designed; and the need for multimedia development.
+Typically, at least six months are needed to develop a new RA, RS or RB course.

 The faculty member is the subject matter expert who provides the course content.
 The instructional designer lends expertise in implementing the course in a professional and pedagogically sound manner.